-Originality is key and there is significant emphasis on the contribution made to whole life asset management, risk management, the impact on business performance and innovative methods and practices that have yielded positive results and benefits to the business.
-Other factors include progress with implementation, integration into the business and the contribution to asset knowledge.
+Originality is key, innovation in asset management could include new ways of working or thinking as well as innovative products or services.
+There should be an emphasis on the contribution made to whole life asset management, risk management, impact on business performance, progress with implementation, integration into the business and the contribution to asset knowledge.

 The NxtGen Award recognises an individual who is new to asset management (five or less years’ experience).
 Nominees for this award will have made an outstanding contribution to the implementation and development of asset management, and demonstrate great potential in the field.
 Achievements may include:

-- Outstanding performance in the development or implementation of an aspect of asset management, explaining the personal involvement in delivering a successful outcome
+- Outstanding personal performance in the development or implementation of an aspect of asset management to deliver a successful outcome

-- Excellent understanding of asset management, including the relationship between the various elements of asset management and evidence of how this knowledge has been applied
+- Applying excellent understanding of asset management, including the relationship between the various elements

-- Exceptional promise for the future, which may include demonstration of attributes such as leadership, influence, enthusiasm, determination and accountability
+- Exceptional promise for the future, demonstrating attributes such as leadership, influence, enthusiasm, determination and accountability

 - Creativity in approach, which includes imagination, ingenuity, inspiration, inventiveness and originality

-- Collaboration with others in the development/ implementation of an asset management project or initiative, such as team work across functions or with supply chain or clients.
+- Collaboration with others in the development or implementation of an asset management project or initiative

 Focus can be on one or all of the three areas of safety, environmental and quality.
 Entries should show how the organisation’s asset management system has benefited through the application of a well-developed approach to the management of safety, the environment and quality management.